More Ingredients for an Altarelli Cocktail at MiniBooNE: Double - Photon Events from NC Single Pion Scattering

 \subsection{Prospects for Liquid Argon Detectors}

 We now discuss the implications which the above musings on MiniBooNE's NC$\pi^0$ background have for liquid argon detectors.
 In particular, the parameterized description of the $\pi^0$/$e^-$ separation cut could be used to predict this background for MiniBooNE based on observations at MicroBooNE, SBND, and ICARUS, but independent of MiniBooNE's own data.
 A possible strategy is outlined in \cref{fig:flowchart-pi0-LAr}: starting from well-reconstructed NC$\pi^0$ events in liquid argon, it should be possible to extract the flux-weighted cross-section as function of the pion's momentum and direction.
 Multiplying by the theoretically predicted ratio of cross-sections on C-12 vs.\ Ar-40 and hydrogen vs.\ Ar-40, one can then predict the rate of NC$\pi^0$ events in MiniBooNE.
-The cuts from \cref{subsec:CutApproach} (with the $r_{\textsc{Cut}}(E_{\rm vis.})$ values from \cref{tab:CutTable}) can then be applied to describe the likelihood of a $\pi^0$ being misidentified as an electron.
+The cuts from \cref{subsec:CutApproach} can then be applied to describe the likelihood of a $\pi^0$ being misidentified as an electron.
 As shown in the preceding sections, these cuts are rather robust, and an excellent approximation to MiniBooNE's full likelihood analysis.

 A background prediction based on this procedure would benefit from the large sample of well-reconstructed NC$\pi^0$ events that can be expected from the liquid argon detectors comprising Fermilab's short-baseline neutrino program.
 It is relatively -- though not completely -- robust against theoretical uncertainties, given that only a \emph{ratio} of cross-sections needs to be predicted, and that this prediction is mainly needed for neutrino energies large enough for nuclear effects to be subdominant.
-On the other hand, the approach proposed here is still dependent on the accuracy of the $\pi^0$/$e^-$ discrimination cut.
-And while we have shown that our parameterized cuts mimic MiniBooNE's likelihood-based cuts with excellent accuracy, they are still vulnerable to the uncertainties coming from MiniBooNE's limited Monte Carlo statistics.
-After all, our $r_{\textsc{Cut}}(E_{\rm vis.})$ values are tuned to match MiniBooNE's predicted $E_{\rm vis.}$ distribution, and that distribution has statistical uncertainties.